GhostOf0days/Venture-Capital-101/Lecture-Notes/Lecture 2 - Developing + Positioning the Business Idea.md

 - % of holding has to add up to 100%
 - Founders at start have shares that don't change.
 Have to make sure shares are non-dilutive.
 	- Post-money valuation: Shares stay the same. % of company holding drops.
-- As investment stages increase, founder stake increases, founder's stake decreases, and % allocated to employees decrease (later employees have less equity)
+- As investment stages increase, investor stake increases, founder's stake decreases, and % allocated to employees decrease (later employees have less equity)
 - Investors want you to give equity to employees because then they know there's a financial stake in the company's success and are more committed
 - Max % allocated to investors at a round -> keep max  given in round at 15%
 - Pre-money valuation vs. post-money valuation